mpewsey/ManiaMap/README.md

 ### Step 1: Create Room Templates

 The generator creates rooms by pulling from user-defined room templates.
 Room templates consist of a 2D array of cells, that may be empty (a null value) or filled.
 Each cell includes the possible door connections (north, south, east, west, top, and/or bottom) that can be made from that cell to other rooms.
-Furthermore, each door includes a door code, which requires a match in another template for a connection to be made, as well as a traversal type, such the door being one-way or two-way.

-Depending on how much variety you want to be included in your layout, one or more templates are required by the generator.
 The following code provides an example for the creation of a simple 3x3 square room template.
 In it, a series of cells are created and have doors set to them via directional characters ("N" = North, "S" = South, etc.).
 The cells are then assigned to a 2D array to create the geometry of the layout.
 Finally, these cells are passed to the `RoomTemplate` initializer, along with a unique ID, to create the room template.

 ```RoomTemplate.cs
 var o = Cell.New;